Scavanger/inav/docs/GPS_fix_estimation.md

 Note, that GPS fix estimation is not a solution for navigation without GPS.
 Without GPS fix, position error accumulates quickly.
 But it is acceptable for RTH.
 This is not a solution for flying under spoofing also.
 GPS is the most trusted sensor in Inav.
 It's output is not validated.

+GPS Fix is also estimated on GPS Sensor timeout (harware failure).

 # How it works ?

 In normal situation, plane is receiving it's position from GPS sensor.
 This way it is able to hold course, RTH or navigate by waypoints.